1,000+ Opportunities

 Every other year since the program was first approved, NSHE provides a report on the SSOG program and its recipients to the Nevada Legislature: Program and Organizational Unit Proposals Database of Approved Academic Programs (APIS) Fostering Success Initiative Corequisite Math and English NSHE Annual Corequisite Conference Nevada System Sponsored Programs and EPSCoR State Authorization Reciprocity Agreement (SARA)

-Based on current listing details, eligibility includes: Low-income students attending community colleges or state colleges within Nevada.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Low-income students attending community colleges or state colleges in Nevada.
+Confirm the full requirements in the official notice before applying.